 Centralizing data took place at multiple levels.
 The CloudGeometry application team developed lightweight agents to collect data.
 In some cases, data came directly from embedded digital diagnostics on remote equipment in the field.

 There was also a ton of data in various proprietary data formats, running on legacy Enterprise Asset Management systems by many existing O&M centers.
 Such legacy systems included IBM Maximo, Data Historian, OSIsoft PI, and Scada.
 Smart agents were created to relay data to the nearest AWS region, which the CloudGeoemtry implementation streamed together into Amazon Kinesis.
 Amazon Kinesis flowed the data to a SaaS-based decision engine, running a set of rules in real-time, which detected possible equipment performance issues.

 Figure 1: Data Flow Diagram

-Once processed, CloudGeometry designed secure multitenancy into the platform, storing data on Amazon RDS (AWS-native SQL relational database) and DynamoDB (AWS-native NoSQL database) to support both trailing historical analytics and archiving.
+Once processed via Kinesis, CloudGeometry designed secure multitenancy into the platform, storing data on one or more of RedShift (cloud data warehouse), Amazon RDS (AWS-native SQL relational database) and DynamoDB (AWS-native NoSQL database) to support both trailing historical analytics and archiving.
 These two native AWS data engines also provide significant benefits that cut the cost of data management, including easier scaling to accommodate growth.